mooseyscountrygarden.com » Garden Articles » Gardening Articles 2004« Winter Colour | Gardening Verbs »

 Looking Forwards to Spring

-I'm definitely looking forwards to spring, but there are some clumps of jonquils already flowering.
+I'm definitely looking forwards to spring, but there are some clumps of spring-like jonquils already flowering.
 Well behaved shrubs like rhododendrons and camellias are (of course) in bud, waiting their proper turn.

 There is a surprising amount of flower-colour around the different gardens.
 These late sown annuals like Calendula are still in flower.
 It'll take more than a three degree frost to stop these beautiful plants - sheltered up against a tree stump in the Willow Tree Garden, they are still alive and well.